 The same essay suggested that developing as a critical thinker is like a journey into unfamiliar areas, which involves risk, opens up questions, creates more experiences than can be integrated at first, requires support, and yields personal and professional change.
 In a similar spirit, in Reflective Practice we take risks and experiment in putting ideas into practice, then take stock of the outcomes and revise our approaches accordingly.

 The Pumping Station welcomes unsolicited book publishing proposals that resonate with the preceding themes (construed broadly).
 The proposals should describe how the author(s) plan to undertake steps 1, 5, 6, 8, 9, 10 below and provide the budget and schedule.
-(The Pumping Station covers interactions with the Printer at cost plus 10% of income from retail sales, which the Printer arranges through Ingram and regular online retailers in USA, Canada, Australia, UK, and Europe.)
+(The Pumping Station covers interactions with the Printer at cost plus 10% of income from retail sales, which the Printer arranges through Ingram and regular online retailers in USA, Canada, Australia, UK, and Europe.
+If authors want, PDF copies are made downloadable free after an embargo period.)
 Proposals should be sent to email@example.com.

 Why publish independently of academic presses and trade publishers?